Dynamics of weighted backward shifts on certain analytic function spaces: Introduction

+Rolewicz \cite{Rolewicz} showed that $\lambda B$ is hypercyclic on the sequence space $\ell^p$, where $|\lambda|>1$, $B$ is the unweighted backward shift and $1\leq p<\infty$.
+Salas \cite{Salas} provided a complete characterization of the hypercyclicity of classical unilateral and bilateral shifts.
+Hypercyclicity and chaos of weighted shifts on $F$-sequence spaces were characterized by Grosse-Erdmann \cite{Erdmann}.
+Also, see Costakis and Sambarino \cite{Costakis} for mixing shifts, and Bonet, Kalmes and Peris \cite{Bonet2} for dynamics of shifts on non-metrizable sequence spaces.
+It is well known that the backward shift on the Bergman space of the unit disc is a mixing and non-chaotic operator, cf. Gethner and Shapiro \cite{Gethner-Shapiro} and Grosse-Erdmann \cite{Erdmann}, respectively.
+We also refer to Bonet \cite{Bonet1}, Beise and M\"{u}ller \cite{Beise-Muller1}, Beise, Meyrath and M\"{u}ller \cite{Beise-Meyrath-Muller}, Bourdon and Shapiro \cite{Bourdon-Shapiro}, and M\"{u}ller and Maike \cite{Muller-Maike} for the dynamics related to the backward shift on analytic function spaces, (Bergman spaces, mostly).

 The paper is organized as follows.
-In Section $2$, we introduce the reproducing kernel space $\mathcal{H}_{a,b}$, and obtain necessary and sufficient conditions for $B$ to be bounded on $\mathcal{H}_{a,b}$.
-In Section $3$, under some mild conditions we show the shift $B$ on $\mathcal{H}_{a,b}$ is unitarily equivalent to a compact perturbation of a weighted shift on $\ell^2$.
-Using this result, we compute the essential spectrum of $B$ on $\mathcal{H}_{a,b}$, which establishes the existence of hypercyclic subspaces for scalar multiples $\lambda B$.
-In Section $4$, we characterize the hypercyclicity, mixing, and chaos of the scalar multiple $\lambda B$ in $\mathcal{H}_{a,b}$.
-Section $5$ contains similar dynamical properties of the shift on a vector valued tridiagonal space.
+In Section $2$, we introduce the analytic function spaces $\ell^p_{a,b}$ and $c_{0,a,b}$, and obtain necessary and sufficient conditions for the weighted shift $B_w$ to be bounded on these spaces.
+In Section $3$, under some mild conditions we show that the operator $B_w$ on $\ell^p_{a,b}$ and $c_{0,a,b}$ is similar to a compact perturbation of a classical weighted shift on $\ell^p$ and $c_0$, respectively.
+Using this result, we compute the essential spectrum of $B_w$, which establishes the existence of hypercyclic subspaces for $B_w$.
+In Section $4$, we characterize the hypercyclicity, mixing, and chaos of $B_w$ in $\ell^p_{a,b}$ and $c_{0,a,b}$.
+Further, the dynamical properties of functions of the weighted shift $B_w$ are also studied.